Extremely rare and can fetch prices of over $1 million per carat.

 One of the first colored diamonds to grab newspaper headlines was the Hancock Red.
 Its sale in 1987 for $880,000 ($926,315 per carat) was an amazing price for a 0.95-carat diamond.

 The Hancock Red had been around for a while.
-It was cut from Brazilian rough, and one of its first owners was Mr. Warren Hancock, a Montana rancher who was also a collector of colored diamonds.
+It was cut from rough mined in Brazil, and one of its first owners was Mr. Warren Hancock, a Montana rancher who was also a collector of colored diamonds.
 Mr. Hancock paid $13,500 for the gem in 1956.
 At that time very few people were interested in colored diamonds, and most people had never thought about them.

-The 1987 sale occurred a few years after Mr. Hancock's death at a Christie's auction in New York City.
+The 1987 sale occurred at a Christie's auction in New York City, a few years after Mr. Hancock's death.
 The red diamond sold for $880,000, a price of $926,000 per carat - eight times its pre-sale estimate.
 That was the highest price per carat ever paid for a gemstone of any kind, producing a 6500% profit for Mr. Hancock's estate.
 The spectacular price brought enormous media and celebrity attention to colored diamonds.

 The Moussaieff Red